 Worrying about getting too little or too much protein is largely irrelevant.
 We will get enough protein when we eat a nutritious diet.
 Left to its own devices, our appetite typically does a good job of seeking out adequate protein to suit our current needs.

 Meanwhile actively aiming to minimise protein will make it harder to maintain lean muscle mass which is critical to glucose disposal and insulin sensitivity.

-If you are seeing your blood sugar levels rise due to protein it is likely due to inability to produce enough insulin rather than too much protein.
+If you see your blood sugar levels rise due to protein, it is likely due to inability to produce enough insulin rather than too much protein.
 If you are injecting insulin you may need to dose with more insulin to allow you to utilise the protein in your diet to build and repair your body.

 Basal and bolus insulin

-One option to minimise the negative effects of excess insulin is to focus on minimizing the insulin load of our diet and eat only high fat foods that have a low proportion of insulinogenic calories (i.e. ones towards the bottom left of this chart).
+One option to minimise the adverse effects of excess insulin is to focus on reducing the insulin load of our diet and eat only high-fat foods that have a low proportion of insulinogenic calories (i.e. ones towards the bottom left of this chart).

 People who suddenly stop eating processed junk carbs and eat more fat often find that their appetite plummets as the insulin demand of their food drops and they are more easily able to access their own body fat.

 But this is only part of the story.
 Again, we can learn a lot about insulin from people with Type 1 diabetes who have to manually manage their insulin dose.

 In diabetes management there are two kinds of insulin doses: